NoahSewBSU/CS408_M7.2_Seward/README.md

 # web-dev-starter

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This is a practice assignment for understanding layouts in CSS.
+In this case, I went with the flexbox as my resolution for the given tasks.

-## Getting Started
+## Getting Started / Running

 To get started, clone this repository and run the following commands: